amitesh18896/Automatic-Emails/README.md

 using the Python programming language.
 Once you know how to send an email using Python, the next thing you need to figure out is what you want to send automatically.
-I hope you liked this articles on how to send emails automatically using Python.
-Feel free to ask your valuable questions in the comments section below.

 Thanks: